Join the Movement!

-Join our campaign by submitting your information in the form to the right and following us on Twitter and Facebook.
-Please invite your friends and family to join Citizens today and send us your thoughts on how to reform America’s political system and end gridlock by tweeting to us using the hashtag #EngageUSA.
+Invite your friends and family to join Citizens for Political Reform today and send us your thoughts on how to reform America’s political system and end gridlock by tweeting using the hashtag #EngageUSA.

 From the Americans with Disabilities Act to Campaign Finance Reform to No Child Left Behind and more, many significant legislative achievements have been successful due to cross-party collaboration.
 Rather than lamenting cooperation as a relic of days gone by, the Bipartisan Champions series will highlight current lawmakers who are working across the aisle and getting things done.

 This month, BPC highlights Representatives Mike Quigley (D-IL) and Joe Heck (R-NV) for their bipartisan effort to improve the U.S. economy and create jobs by making it easier for foreign visitors to travel to the U.S. The Congressmen have worked together to introduce H.R.
 1354, the Jobs Originated through Launching Travel (JOLT) Act.

 There is much Washington decision-makers can learn from their state and local counterparts.
 The 50 State Solutions series offers examples of bipartisan leadership in the states with the hope that some of it will rub off on our D.C. representatives, and provide examples for Washington to follow.
 Please suggest examples in your own community of state and local officials from both parties working together to get things done for you.
 Use the hashtag #50StateSolutions on Twitter.

 Governors Call for Bipartisanship in State of the State Addresses

 With the start of a new year, governors, like the president, gave their annual state of the state addresses.
 We would like to commend those governors who used their annual address as an opportunity to call for bipartisanship and interparty cooperation.